-- 1. Choose Object > New Picture Frame.

-- 2. A dialog box appears, allowing you to select the picture to be inserted.
-Choose a picture file and confirm with OK.

-- 3. The picture frame is inserted.
+- 1. Choose the Object > New picture frame menu command. - 2.
+A dialog box appears, allowing you to select the picture to be inserted.
+Choose a picture file and confirm with OK. - 3.
+The picture frame is inserted.

 To change the position, click on the picture frame and (while still holding the mouse button down) drag it to the desired position.